 Entering kindergarten is an exciting time and a big step for children and their families.
 It is a wonderful time when children are encouraged to grow creatively, culturally, emotionally, intellectually, physically as well as socially.
 Parents and teachers work together to ensure transition from home to school as smooth as possible.

-CLICK HERE for ONLINE Student Registration.
+CLICK HERE for the ONLINE School Request Form.

 - Annie L. Gaetz Elementary - Full day and half day options

 - Barrie Wilson Elementary - English program only offering full and half day options; French Immersion offering half day only

 - Don Campbell Elementary - Full day only

 - Mattie McCullough Elementary - Full days, with option of half days if enough interest

 - Oriole Park Elementary - Both English and French Immersion programs, full days only

 Students will be able to attend on either Mondays & Wednesdays or Tuesdays & Thursdays with alternating Fridays.

 Programming for young children is based on the following beliefs: